Healthy positivity in Islam

 Let’s simplify everything.

-Real positivity is not:
+Healthy positivity in Islam is not:

 • Ignoring problems